-Ms. McNamara holds an M.S. in technology and policy from MIT, and a B.A. in biology and political economy from Williams College.
-She has been quoted in the Miami Herald, on climatecentral.org, and in other local news outlets.
+Ms. McNamara holds an MS in technology and policy from MIT, and a BA in biology and political economy from Williams College.
+She has been quoted widely, including in the Associated Press, InsideClimate News, LA Times, NPR, and Scientific American.